mauricerenck/indieConnector/README.md

 - Shows a Webmention overview in the panel
 - Propagates Webmentions via Hook so other plugins can subscribe and use them
 - Send updates to mastodon (toot)
+- Act as a ActivityPub Instance (via fed.bridgy)

 ---